-170. Consistent with article 58(b) of the Statute, the arrest of HAQQANI is necessary: (i) to ensure his appearance before the Court; and (ii) to prevent him from continuing to commit the persecution alleged in this Application or related crimes within the jurisdiction of the Court.
-For months and years, HAQQANI has shown no inclination to respect any law inconsistent with his view of the Taliban ideology.
+169. Consistent with article 58(b) of the Statute, the arrest of AKHUNDZADA is necessary:(i) to ensure his appearance before the Court; and (ii) to prevent him from continuing to commit the persecution alleged in this Application or related crimes within the jurisdiction of the Court.

+170. For months and years, AKHUNDZADA has shown no inclination to respect any law inconsistent with his view of the Taliban ideology.
 To the contrary, due to his actions based on those beliefs, he is allegedly responsible for the crime of persecution.
 Accordingly, there is no basis to consider that a summons would be sufficient to secure his appearance before the Court.
-Indeed, since HAQQANI has demonstrated his adherence to these beliefs even in the face of personal hazards (such as those incurred by prominent membership in the Taliban while they were party to a non-international armed conflict), there are reasonable grounds to believe that he will continue to contribute to the alleged persecution, unless and until he is arrested.
-As the Amir AKHUNDZADA recently warned: "It doesn't end here."
-581
+Indeed, since AKHUNDZADA has demonstrated his adherence to these beliefs even in the face of personal hazards (such as those incurred by prominent membership in the Taliban while they were party to a non-international armed conflict), there are reasonable grounds to believe that he will continue to contribute to the alleged persecution, unless and until he is arrested.
+As he warned in a recent statement: "It doesn't end here."570